-In 2022, it was agreed between the Company and the parent undertaking that interest would be charged at €NIL (2021: €6.1 million).
+In 2022, it was agreed between the Company and the parent undertaking that interest would be charged at €NIL and this has remained unchanged in 2023.
 The Company considers the risk of default to be remote due to the credit quality of daa.